Paint the Story Point: Agile Estimation Technique Unveiled

 - Shapes to be filled in the same colour

 - The shape is painted without any white bits

 - Clean shapes – Do not go over the shape (black) outlines

 - The facilitator explains how to estimate shapes in relation to each other using the Fibonacci sequence

-- The facilitator place teams back into breakout rooms and gives another 1-2 minutes for each team to estimate all shapes in relative story points.
-And sum up the total estimated story points for all the shapes and capture this in the “Sum of all Story Points” column in the results table under Iteration 1.
+- The facilitator places teams back into breakout rooms and gives another 1-2 minutes for each team to estimate all shapes in relative story points.
+Sum up the total estimated story points for all the shapes and capture this in the “Sum of all Story Points” column in the results table under Iteration 1.
 Teams are allowed to capture the estimates on the side of the shapes if this helps them sum up, but not inside.

 - The facilitator explains that the team will be working in iterations of 1 minute and the goal is to colour as many figures as possible.
 The facilitator runs 1-minute iterations by placing them in a break room for 1 minute.
 At the end of the iteration, the facilitator only accepts painted shapes that are in line with the Definition of Done.

 - The facilitator may need to show how to use the Draw function in Mural and choose the relevant pen (3rd largest works well) and colour.
-Ideally, everyone should click “Done Drawing”, the top right button f mural, at the end of the iteration.
+Ideally, everyone should click “Done Drawing”, the top right button of the mural, at the end of the iteration.

 - Step 1.
 The facilitator runs the first iteration and accepts only ideally painted figures.
 At the end of the minute, the facilitator asks each team their velocity based only on the accepted work and notes it on the results table for the relevant iteration under the “Velocity” column.

 - Step 2.
 The facilitator gives 3 minutes, sending them to breakout rooms, to plan the next iteration and introduces a new rule, bigger figures can be split into smaller parts and can be delivered incrementally, however the fragments should be re-estimated in story points and the initial estimate on the big figure should be disregarded.